 Use a Grilling Plank

-Grilling planks not only impart a subtle smoky flavor to the salmon while keeping it juicy, but it also doesn't stick to the grill!
-Try using mild words such as cedar and alder when it comes to salmon.
+Grilling planks not only impart a subtle smoky flavor to the salmon while keeping it juicy, but they also don't stick to the grill!
+Try using mild woods such as cedar and alder when it comes to salmon.

 Citrus and salmon pair naturally.
 Place a layer of lemon slices underneath the salmon for a bright flavor.
 The lemon slices also create a barrier between the grill and the salmon so it doesn't stick to the grill grates.